 There’s also a password generator present when you create a new login in the vault, though it’s a bit more basic than some of the other options on this list.
 You can set the length of the password to be between eight and 51 characters, plus decide whether to include characters, numbers or symbols.

-As always, our full Keeper review will give you an even better idea of what to expect from the service.
+As always, our full Keeper review will give you an even better idea of what to expect from the service, and read our Dashlane vs Keeper piece to see how the two compare.

 Rounding out our top five is RoboForm.
 Although another decent option for Firefox and Chrome, RoboForm’s greatest weakness, in terms of its browser extension, is the lack of a password-import feature.
 You can import bookmarks (which RoboForm can also store) but not passwords.